Endargo/echoes-of-the-past/echoes-of-the-past.md

 You can use this book as a spellbook.
 In addition, when you use your Arcane Recovery feature, you can increase the number of spell slot levels you regain by 1.
 Also, while attuned to this book, you can change prepared spells after finishing a short rest.

-## Blazing Oathkeeper
+## Blazing Avenger

 _Weapon, legendary (requires attunement)_

 You have +2 bonus to attack and damage made with this magic longbow.

 ___Sworn Enemy.___ Whenever you hit with an attack with this weapon, you mark the creature as a sworn enemy.
-This creature cannot hide from your sight while on the same plane of existence as you even in magical darkness, always visible as in bright light, and doesn't receive bonuses from cover.
-All following attacks made with this weapon against the sworn enemy receive an advantage, deal additional 1d6 damage, and when you score a critical strike with it, you can roll all damage dice one additional time.
+This creature cannot hide from your sight while on the same plane of existence as you even in magical darkness and always visible as in bright light, unless you are blinded and have no special senses.
+All following attacks made with this weapon against the sworn enemy ignore obstacles, deal additional 1d6 Fire damage, and when you score a critical strike with it, you can roll all damage dice one additional time.
 Creature remains your sworn enemy until it dies, or until you dedicate another creature.
 While your sworn enemy is alive, you have disadvantage on attacks with any weapon other than this longbow.

 ___Enchanted Arrows.___ This weapon produces magical ammunition when you shoot, which disappears after you hit or miss.

+_Elven longbow made of dark wood.
+It radiates with fire magic, and it's string becomes hot when shooting arrows._

 ## Corrupted Morning Star